Israeli strikes and gunfire kill 33 as Gaza City becomes focus of famine and a military offensive

 An increase in Israeli airstrikes this month

-With ground troops already active in strategic areas, the military operation in Gaza City could start within days in an area that has hundreds of thousands of civilians.
+With ground troops already active in Gaza City's outskirts, the military operation could start within days in an area with hundreds of thousands of civilians.
+Israel says Gaza City is still a Hamas stronghold, with a network of militant tunnels.

 Aid group Doctors without Borders, or MSF, said its clinics around Gaza City see high numbers of patients as people flee.
 Caroline Willemen, MSF project coordinator there, noted a marked increase in airstrikes since early August.